Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Experimental Results for the TQF Algorithm

 Next, we test TQF on another synthetic dataset.

-\paragraph{Dataset.} We draw $\xx\in\RR^{p_1+p_2}$ uniformly from $[-2,2]^{p_1+p_2}$ and map it to the unit interval via $a(\xx):=\sigma(\xx'_{\rm avg})\in(0,1)$ (cf.~Figure~\ref{fg:a_x_color}), where $\xx'_{\rm avg}:=\frac{1}{p_1}\sum_{\ell=1}^{p_1}x^{(\ell)}$.
+\paragraph{\bf Dataset} We draw $\xx\in\RR^{p_1+p_2}$ uniformly from $[-2,2]^{p_1+p_2}$ and map it to the unit interval via $a(\xx):=\sigma(1.5\xx'_{\rm avg})\in(0,1)$ (cf.~Figure~\ref{fg:a_x_color}), where $\xx'_{\rm avg}:=\frac{1}{p_1}\sum_{\ell=1}^{p_1}x^{(\ell)}$.
 The remaining components $(x^{(p_1+1)},\ldots,x^{(p_1+p_2)})\in\RR^{p_2}$ are unused and serve as noise features.
 The conditional distribution $p(\yy|\xx)$ forms a thick “7”-shaped pattern that is rotated about the origin by an angle proportional to $a(\xx)$.
 Concretely, $\yy\in\RR^2$ is sampled uniformly from a fixed 7-shaped point cloud consisting of 1{,}312 points, and the entire cloud is then rotated clockwise by $\frac{\pi}{2}a(\xx)$ radians.
 The resulting data are visualized in Figure~\ref{fg:cdata}.
 In our experiments, we set $(p_1,p_2)=(2,3)$ and generate ${(\xx_i,\yy_i)}_{i=1}^N$ with $N=20{,}000$.
 Unlike the dataset in Section~\ref{sc:45gfcqp}, whose conditional mean is fixed at $\yy=\mathbf{0}$, the conditional mean in the present dataset varies with $\xx$.

-\paragraph{Model.} We configure TQF as follows.
+\paragraph{\bf Model} We configure TQF as follows.
 We use 120 trees with \verb|min_samples_leaf| $=100$, $G=20$, $\wt{G}=10$, and $T=2$.
 We found TQF to be sensitive to the choice of the parameters $\{w_t\}$ in \eqref{eq:comy}; after some trial and error, we set $(w_1,w_2)=(0.3,0.4)$.
 For QMEM, we use the same hyperparameters as in Section~\ref{sc:45gfcqp}.
-Training TQF takes 9 minutes on our machine.
+Training and output computation of TQF takes 9 minutes on our machine.

-\paragraph{Results.} Numerical results are shown in Figure~\ref{fg:c_s}.
+\paragraph{\bf Results} Numerical results are shown in Figure~\ref{fg:c_s}.
 As $\xx$ varies, even in the presence of noise features, TQF accurately captures the rotating, multimodal support of the conditional distribution; qualitatively, the overlap between the predictions and the ground truth appears satisfactory.

 In Figure~\ref{fg:c_th_dep}, we compare TQF with a KNN quantile regressor.
 For a fairer comparison, the KNN regressor uses only the first two components of $\xx$ (i.e., the informative features) to compute neighbor distances.
 We observe good quantitative agreement between the two across a wide range of $x$ and $\theta$.